Resources

 deadline 2/5/21: quivira coalition is hiring for a communications and development director

 Quivira Coalition is hiring for a Communications and Development Director.
-The C&D Director is a passionate communications professional versed in conservation and regenerative agriculture, as well as nonprofit communications, development, and data management across several program areas.
-The C&D Director enjoys working for and with a diverse staff to tell the stories of Quivira’s work in […]
+The C&D Director is a passionate communications professional versed in conservation and regenerative agriculture, as well as nonprofit communications, development, and […]

 Posted: February 2 2021